 Finding an externship might seem challenging, but it doesn’t have to be.
 Here are some steps you can take to secure an externship:

-2. Through Your Educational Program: The most straightforward way to find an externship is through your medical assistant training program.
-Many schools have established partnerships with healthcare facilities and can assist in placing students in externships.
-Before enrolling in a program, it’s a good idea to check whether they offer externship placement services.
+- Through Your Educational Program: The most straightforward way to find an externship opportunity is through your medical assistant training program.
+Many schools have established partnerships with healthcare facilities and can assist in placing students in externship opportunities.
+Before enrolling in a program, it’s a good idea to check whether they offer an externship opportunity.

 The Benefits of a Medical Assistant Externship